 - The CEU Budapest-OSUN Doctoral Fellowship is open to PhD candidates currently enrolled in a doctoral program in a relevant social science discipline in an OSUN-affiliated higher education institution.
 Priority will be given to those who no longer receive doctoral stipends and/or will be stopping the receipt of doctoral stipends for the duration of this research grant.

-- The CEU Budapest-OSUN Postdoctoral Fellowship is open globally to junior scholars up to 7 years after their thesis defence who can demonstrate a strong complementarity between their current research project and ongoing research activities carried out at CEU DI or Blinken OSA.
+- The CEU Budapest-OSUN Postdoctoral Fellowship is open globally to junior scholars up to 7 years after their thesis defense who can demonstrate a strong complementarity between their current research project and ongoing research activities carried out at CEU DI or OSA.

 Research grant offer:

-- Both types of fellowships can begin on 1 April 2022 at the earliest but no later than 1 October 2022.
+- Both types of individual research grants can begin on 1 April 2022 at the earliest but no later than 1 October 2022.